erjosito/ansible-azure-lab/README.md

 ansible-playbook ~/Azure-Ansible-Examples/azure-playbooks/new\_vm\_web.yml --extra-vars 'vmname=19761013web01 resgrp=ansiblelab vnet=vm-00-weste-hl2w86f529j7-vnet subnet=vm-00-weste-hl2w86f529j7-snet'
 ```

-**Step 5.** While the playbook is running, have a look in another console inside of the file `~/Azure-Ansible-Examples/azure-playbooks/new\_vm\_web.yml** , and try to identify the different parts it is made out of.
+**Step 5.** While the playbook is running, have a look in another console inside of the file `~/Azure-Ansible-Examples/azure-playbooks/new_vm_web.yml` , and try to identify the different parts it is made out of.
 When the playbook has been executed successfully, the output should be similar to this one.
 If it is not, check the appendix for possible error causes:

 ```
-[WARNING]: provided hosts list is empty, only localhost is available**
+[WARNING]: provided hosts list is empty, only localhost is available

 PLAY [CREATE VM PLAYBOOK] ******************************************************

 TASK [debug] *******************************************************************
-ok: [localhost] =&gt; {
+ok: [localhost] => {
   'msg': 'Public DNS name web011138.westeurope.cloudapp.azure.com resolved to IP NXDOMAIN. ' }